geseib/vpcintro/website/content/Lab3-Applications/70-PrivateLink/70-CreateEndpointService.md

 ## Create VPC Endpoint Service

-We will VPC Endpoint Service to make our NLB application availabile to share to other VPCs in the same region.
+We will create a VPC Endpoint Service to make our NLB application availabile to share to other VPCs in the same region.
 We could even share to VPCs in other AWS accounts. _Remember the VPC **Endpoint Services** are created in the VPC that will produce (or host) the application_.

 ![Endpoint Service](/images/pl-vpces-diagram.png)